Aperture is the size of the opening in the lens which actually determines how much light reaches the sensor.

 Burst mode is an extremely useful feature on many smartphones.
 It allows the photographer to take 10 photos per second.
 Great if you want to get an action shot or can be extremely helpful in getting that perfect “candid” shot!

 iPhone users simply hold down on the capture button.
 Do note that it will only appear as one image in your photo album.
-Click into it to see all of the photos that you took and pick your favourites!
+Click into it to see all of the photos that you took and pick your favorites!

 Composition is extremely important when taking a photo as it is literally a general term to explain everything!
-The lighting, lines, colours and the subject of the photo.
+The lighting, lines, colors and the subject of the photo.
 Once a little bit of time is spent figuring it out, your photos should turn out much better!

 Depth of Field